FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/sso-secure.md

     email: string;
     /** Required.
 1k Characters Max.
 Note: The username cannot be an email.
 Does not have to be unique. **/
     username: string;
     /** Optional.
-3k Characters Max.
-Default is from gravatar based on email. **/ avatar?: string;
+3k Characters Max for URLs.
+Default is from gravatar based on email.
+Supports 64 encoded images, in which case the limit is 50k characters. **/ avatar?: string;
     /** Optional.
 Default false. **/
     optedInNotifications?: boolean;